deltasource/event-management-system/Backend/README.md

 This will clean up any previous builds, download all required dependencies, and package the project into an executable .jar file.

+## PostgreSQL (Required)
+PostgreSQL is used as the database for this application.
+Make sure you have PostgreSQL installed and running on your machine.
+The PostgreSQL server for this project is running on port 7777.

 Build the Customer Mapper project:

 ```bash